tgruetzm/Owl-Sense/README.md

 <img src="logo.png" alt="Owl Sense" width="150" />

+## Overview
+  * Owl Sense offers an affordable and user-friendly audio recording solution for wildlife research.
+  * Specifically built with extended runtimes and top-notch audio quality in mind.

 ## Quick Start Guide
   1. Install a protected 18650 battery and memory card.
   2. The Error LED will flash indicating the clock is not set, configuration may also be missing.